 There are maybe one or two non-fiction books that I have willingly finished in my life.
 I’m just not a big non-fiction reader, especially if it isn’t a narrative.
 I like a good story, but I get bored pretty quickly with parenting books, how-to books, or even devotional books.
 I’m just not really that interested […]

 Hi!
 I'm Katrina.
 I'm married to an elementary school music teacher and am mom to three crazy kids.
 Formerly a high school teacher and missionary, I now stay home and give myself pedicures and eat bon-bons, while never avoiding sarcasm.
-I'm a reluctant real foodie who blogs about faith, finances, food, and family.
+I blog about faith, finances, food, and family.
 I founded You Go Girl! groups to encourage, equip, and empower women want to support or participate in missions.
 I love Jesus, missions, hip-hop dance, gardening, country music, Henry James novels, talking too much, wearing makeup, and eating crusty bread.
 I am available for freelance editing and speaking engagements.

 - Practice on the People Who Don’t Matter May 16, 2013

 - The Poorganic Voice in My Head September 20, 2012